-The governors at St. Saviour’s C.E.
-Primary School support our school in a voluntary capacity to ensure that it delivers the highest quality of educational provision for our children.
+The Governors at St. Saviour’s C of E Primary School support our school, in a voluntary capacity, to ensure that it delivers the highest quality of educational and pastoral provision for our children.

-A Governing Body has to legally meet three times a year, but the Governing Body of St. Saviours meets on average six times a year, which gives an indication of the dedication of both Governors and the Senior Management Team.
+A Governing Body has to legally meet three times a year, but the Governing Body of St. Saviours meet on average six times a year, which gives an indication of the dedication of both Governors and the Senior Leadership Team.
 In addition, various Committees meet to carry out their specific roles and responsibilities.